MicrosoftDocs/bot-docs/articles/rest-api/bot-framework-rest-direct-line-3-0-receive-activities.md

 - When a client starts a conversation and connects to the WebSocket stream, any activities that are sent after the POST but before the socket is opened are replayed before new activities.

-- When a client issues a Get Conversation Activities request (to refresh history) while it is connected to the WebSocket stream, activities may be duplicated across both channels.
+- When a client issues a Get Conversation Activities request (to refresh history) while it's connected to the WebSocket stream, activities may be duplicated across both channels.
 Clients should keep track of all known activity IDs so that they are able to reject duplicate activities, should they occur.

 Clients that poll using `HTTP GET` should choose a polling interval that matches their intended use.